Yokowo Co., Ltd.

 2. Human Rights Due Diligence

-In line with the United Nations Guiding Principles on Business and Human Rights, we work to identify, prevent, and mitigate adverse human rights impacts through the establishment of a human rights due diligence process.
+In line with the United Nations Guiding Principles on Business and Human Rights, we work to identify, prevent, and mitigate adverse human rights impacts through the establishment of a human rights due diligence process, which includes monitoring and the disclosure of relevant information.

 Dialogue with Stakeholders

-We continuously engage in dialogue with both internal and external stakeholders to understand and seek to address potential or actual adverse human rights impacts resulting from our business activities.
+We engage in ongoing dialogue and consultation with internal and external stakeholders to understand and address actual or potential adverse human rights impacts arising from our business activities.

 Training and Education

-We continuously provide training for officers and employees to implement this policy.
+We provide continuous training to our officers and employees to ensure understanding and implementation of this policy.

 Disclosure